 - The financial partners have to pay a fee to Credit Karma, and that fee has to be reflected in the cost of the financial product itself, making it higher.

 - It is safe to assume that Credit Karma members are working on improving their credit scores.
-The financial partners may be pricing their products for those people who have not achieved a sufficient credit score to go and negotiate the rate they will be paying with any Bank.
+The financial partners may be pricing their products for those people who have not achieved enough of a credit score to go and negotiate the rate they will be paying with any Bank.
 Again, this means the cost of any specific financial product through Credit Karma could be higher than otherwise available to people with a better credit score.